Spring Boot for GemFire Basics

 For this getting started locally guide, we will walk through the quickest way to get a GemFire cluster up and running for local development purposes.
 For full installation instructions, please refer to the GemFire Install documentation.

-Download the .tgz file from the Tanzu Network
+Download the .tgz file from the Broadcom Support Portal

-1. Download VMware GemFire .tgz from the Tanzu Network.
+1. Download VMware GemFire .tgz from the Broadcom Support Portal.

 2. Unzip or expand the file.